Global rates of convergence for nonconvex optimization on manifolds

-Let $\Retr$ be a retraction on $\calM$.
-If $f \colon \calE \to \reals$ has Lipschitz continuous gradient in the convex hull of $\calM$, then the pullbacks $f \circ \Retr_x$ have Lipschitz continuous gradient with some constant $\bar L$ independent of $x$; hence, \aref{assu:lipschitzpullback} holds. \end{lemma}
+Let $\Retr$ be a retraction on $\calM$ (globally\footnote{This is typically not an issue in practice.
+For example, globally defined, practical retractions are known for the sphere, Stiefel manifold, orthogonal group, their products and many others~\citep[\S4]{AMS08}. } defined).
+If $f \colon \calE \to \reals$ has Lipschitz continuous gradient in the convex hull of $\calM$, then the pullbacks $f \circ \Retr_x$ satisfy~\eqref{eq:lipschitzpullbackLg} globally with some constant $\L$ independent of $x$; hence, \aref{assu:lipschitzpullbackrestricted} holds for any sequence of iterates and with $\varrho_k = \infty$ for all $k$. \end{lemma}

-A usual Lipschitz-type assumption, which would imply \aref{assu:lipschitzpullback} in the Euclidean case, would be:
+There are mainly two difficulties with generalizing~\eqref{eq:LipschitzGradientRn} directly to manifolds.
+Firstly, $\grad f(x)$ and $\grad f(y)$ live in two different tangent spaces, so that their difference is not defined; instead, $\grad f(x)$ must be \emph{transported} to $\T_y\calM$, which requires the introduction of a \emph{parallel transport} $\mathrm{P}_{x \rightarrow y} \colon \T_x\calM \to \T_y\calM$ along a minimal geodesic connecting $x$ and $y$.
+Secondly, the right hand side $\|x - y\|$ should become $\dist(x, y)$: the \emph{geodesic distance} on $\calM$.
+Both notions involve subtle definitions and transports may not be defined on all of $\calM$.
+Overall, the resulting assumption would read as: there exists $\Lg$ such that